Pig Industry Award on Offer05 July 2013

-The David Black Award is given each year to somebody who has made a significant and sustained contribution to the industry.
+Each year the David Black award is given to somebody who has made a valuable and sustained contribution to the pig industry.

 "It makes you realise what a wealth of talent there is in the industry and how dedicated they all are."

-Digby Scott, former publisher of Pig World and a winner in 2001, said: “The David Black Award is the pig industry's most important award.
+Former winner, NPA webmaster Digby Scott said: "The David Black Award is the pig industry's most important award.